 This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and is subject to the safe harbor created by those sections.
 For more information, see "Cautionary Note Regarding Forward-Looking Statements."
 When reviewing the discussion below, you should keep in mind the substantial risks and uncertainties that impact our business.
-In particular, we encourage you to review the risks and uncertainties described in "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, as updated in Part II, Item 1A in this Quarterly Report on Form 10-Q. These risks and uncertainties could cause actual results to differ materially from those projected or implied by our forward-looking statements contained in this report.
-These forward-looking statements are made as of the date of this management's discussion and analysis, and we do not intend, and do not assume any obligation, to update these forward-looking statements, except as required by law.
+In particular, we encourage you to review the risks and uncertainties described in "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+These risks and uncertainties could cause actual results to differ materially from those projected or implied by our forward-looking statements are made as of the date of this management's discussion and analysis, and we do not intend, and do not assume any obligation, to update these forward-looking statements, except as required by law.

-The following discussion should be read in conjunction with our condensed consolidated interim financial statements and accompanying notes contained in this Quarterly Report on Form 10-Q for the quarter ended March 31, 2022.
+The following discussion should be read in conjunction with our condensed consolidated interim financial statements and accompanying notes contained in this Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, and our audited financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2021.